ArtBlocks/artblocks-contracts/contracts/V3_ENGINE_CHANGELOG.md

 - Added support for a global "auto approve" proposals setting `autoApproveArtistSplitProposals`, that is determined at time of contract deployment (this likely will default to `true` based on most Engine partners' onboarding processes currently)
 - Update the EIP-173-conforming `owner()` method to proxy the `superAdmin` value for the currently assigned ACL contract, rather than returning the contract itself.
 - Integrates with a basic Engine registration-beacon event emitter, EngineRegistryV0, implementation.
+- Coalesced to a single contract standard for both Engine and Partner (Collaborations) contracts.